RUCOGS/rucogs-discord-bot/README.md

 - 🛡️ `/project-discord`
   - `create`
     - Creates a discord presence for a project.
+    - 🛡️ Can optionally specify an existing category to link this project to
   - `archive`
     - Archives the project that owns the channel this command is executed in
+    - Can optionally archive a project by its name
   - `create-channel`
     - Creates a channel in a project's discord.
   - `delete-channel`
     - Deletes a channel in a project's discord.
 - `/projects`
   - `search`
     - Searches for a project by name, and displays the project's information.
   - `list`
     - Lists out all the projects.
 - 🛡️ `/stop`
   - Stops the bot.

 ## Permanently Archiving Discord Chats

 To permanently save Discord channels, use [Tyrrrz's DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter).
 Download and run the latest release and then input the credentials for the `RUCOGS Worker` bot.